MMMorpheus/react-chat/README.md

 # react_chat
-This is pet-pj React chat
+This is pet-pj React chat.

 It is in development progress at the moment

 Features overwiev: